clint-llm/clint-cli/README.md

 # Clint CLI

-This is the CLI tools for the [Clint LLM project](https://github.com/clint-llm).
+This is the web UI for the [Clint LLM project](https://github.com/clint-llm/clint-llm.github.io).
 Check out the [live project](https://clint-llm.github.io).

 Clint started as a Python prototype,